MrLutik/massa-node/README.md

 ### massa-node
 Config file and a little instruction on building and deploying container with massa-node

-To put your node in container you should clone the source into your host machine
+To put your node in container you should clone the source code into your host machine
 ```
 git clone https://github.com/MrLutik/massa-node.git
 ```